Keeping up with YouTube trends is key to finding long-term success on the platform.

 In 2022, Shorts boasted 15 billion daily views.

 For creators, Shorts have been a solid opportunity to earn additional income.
 Throughout 2020 and 2021, YouTube maintained the $100 Million Shorts Fund, which rewarded viral Shorts creators.

-Going into 2023, though, Shorts are becoming a much more central feature on the platform.
-For one thing, they’re being integrated into regular monetization.
-Creators will earn a proportional share of revenue from ads played in-between Shorts.
+In 2023, though, Shorts became a much more central feature on the platform.
+For one thing, they’re integrated into regular monetization.
+Creators earn a proportional share of revenue from ads played in-between Shorts.